ocsigen/ocsigen.github.io/_drafts/eliom6.md

 ## Compatibility

 Eliom 6.0 supports the last 3 major versions of OCaml (4.02 up to 4.04).
-Additionally, Eliom is compatible and with and builds on the latest Ocsigen releases, including
+Additionally, Eliom is compatible with and builds on the latest Ocsigen releases, including
 [Ocsigen Server 2.8][serverrelease],
 [Js\_of\_ocaml 2.8.x][jsoorelease], and [TyXML 4.0.x][tyxmlrelease].